JABE22/Run4Fun/readme.md

 ![admin_results_before-m](https://user-images.githubusercontent.com/37688643/173184204-1bba5b84-19b5-4340-aa06-159e68fbfcf9.jpg)

-CSV file upload page (no styles)
+CSV file upload page (no styles).

+There is a race code dropdown datafield which is used to specify for which race the results will be added.
+This race code will be set as a foreign key attribute in the result model.
+The absolute prerequisites are that the race for the results exist before uploading new csv file.
+For now, mistake will be done very easily since result data will be added to a wrong event, and if that happens data have to be removed manually using Django administration UI functionalities.

 <img src=https://user-images.githubusercontent.com/37688643/173183998-0e8d3eff-abe5-4f7e-bfd4-953ef24e132a.JPG width=300>

-Inserted data in the database
+Successfully inserted data in the database

 ![admin_results](https://user-images.githubusercontent.com/37688643/173184280-4ac84b2b-d7dd-440b-bd9e-1f6778b0c4b1.JPG)

+---

 ### Discussion